pt247/pt247.github.io/content/keyboard-review.md

 ### Sub-sub title.

-Followin is a review of my sixth favorite mechanical keyboard.
+Following is a review of my sixth favorite mechanical keyboard.